Degree Student Status

 Distance Education Student Status

 A distance education student is a student whose primary affiliation with UVM is as a student matriculated in a distance education degree or academic certificate program where the majority of content is delivered at a distance.
 There may be a minimal residency component of the program that is exclusively available to the matriculated distance education students.
-A distance student may not register for an on campus course, however a residential student may register for courses offered through a distance program.
+A distance student may not register for an on-campus course; however a residential student may register for courses offered through a distance program on a space availability basis.

 Non-Degree Student Status

-An application will be required of all individuals enrolling in non-degree courses.
-Non-degree students may enroll for a maximum of nine credit hours per semester, unless granted an override by Continuing and Distance Education for specific programs that have an established sequence (e.g., post-bac pre-med or other certificate programs).
-Non-degree students register for courses two weeks (14 days) after course registration opens, to allow ample time for degree-seeking students to finalize their course schedules.
+An application is required of all individuals enrolling in non-degree courses.
+Non-degree students may enroll for a maximum of 9 credit hours per semester, unless granted an override by Continuing and Distance Education for specific programs that have an established sequence (e.g., post-bac pre-med or other certificate programs).
+Non-degree students register for courses two weeks (14 days) after course registration opens for UVM degree students.

-Selection of courses for those having long-range plans of earning a degree should be made on the basis of information given in this catalogue.
-Students interested in making a formal application for admission to the university should contact the Admissions Office.
-Non-degree students will be required to meet with a Continuing and Distance Education advisor after completing 18 credit hours, unless in a certificate or other sequenced professional development program.
-Students will work with Admissions and the Dean's Office to anticipate transfer application to a UVM degree program.
+Selection of courses for those having long-range plans of earning a degree should be made in consultation with information provided by this catalogue.
+Students interested in making a formal application for admission to the university should contact the Office of Undergraduate or Graduate Admissions.
+Non-degree students are encouraged to work with a Continuing and Distance Education student services professional to discuss their educational goals and enrollment support needs.
+Students are required to meet with a Continuing and Distance Education student services professional, once reached 18 credit hours, unless in a certificate or other sequenced professional development program.